LawrenceHunt/CV/README.md

 ## Lawrence Hunt

-*Junior Full-Stack Web Developer with a background in Design and Advertising*
+I'm a Junior Full-Stack Web Developer with a background in Design and Advertising.

-Two things excite me more than anything: looking for creative solutions to problems, and creating captivating digital experiences.
+Two things excite me more than anything: looking for creative solutions to big problems, and building digital experiences that captivate.

-For 5 years I've worked in the creative departments of some top London ad agencies, while freelancing as a front end designer/developer for the Institute of Psychoanalysis.
+For 5 years I've worked in the creative departments of some top London ad agencies, while also freelancing as a front end designer/developer for the Institute of Psychoanalysis.
 Now after an intensive 16 week coding bootcamp, I've matured into a confident full stack junior developer, capable of writing clean, test-driven code that follows SOLID principles.

-I get most excited about projects where I can work in the full stack, and I love to experiment with new technologies - particularly those built on JavaScript.
+I feel most energised by team projects where I can work in the full stack, and I love to teach myself new technologies - particularly those built on JavaScript.
-In my final 2 weeks at Makers Academy I learned Meteor.js and used it to build an app that turns saving into a multiplayer game between friends.
+In my final 2 weeks at Makers Academy I taught myself Meteor.js and used it to build an idea I'd had while working on an ad campaign for a bank: an app that turns saving for a mortgage into a social game between friends.

-I track my weekly progress as a developer on my blog [here](https://medium.com/@lawrencehunt).
+I blog my weekly progress as a developer [here](https://medium.com/@lawrencehunt).

+###What I'm after

-I'm looking for a Junior Full Stack role in an agile environment where my creative experience will be valued, and I can continue to learn as quickly as I have been.
+I'm looking for a Junior Full Stack role in an agile environment where my creative experience will be valued, and where I can continue to learn as quickly as I have been.

+###Contents

 [Makers Academy](#makers) | [Projects](#projects) | [What I can offer](#skills) | [Education](#education) | [Awards](#awards) | [Experience](#experience) | [Interests](#interests) | [Blog](https://medium.com/@lawrencehunt)